happo/docs/website/docs/full-page.md

 };
 ```

-_Note: The urls to the website need to be publicly available, otherwise Happo
+> The urls to the website need to be publicly available, otherwise Happo
-workers won't be able to access the pages_
+> workers won't be able to access the pages

 Add a `happo` script to your `package.json` file: